 The School has a strong and effective system for data capture, including all components of the behaviour culture (e.g. Sleuth).
-This is monitored and objectively analysed regularly by designated staff, with a monitoring and evaluation cycle, with engagement from school leaders and governors.
-This includes, behaviour incident data, attendance, permanent exclusion and suspension data, incidents of searching, screening and confiscation, and surveys for staff, students, governors, proprietors and other stakeholders on their perceptions and experiences of the school behaviour culture.
+This is monitored through trends and patterns objectively analysed regularly by designated staff, with a monitoring and evaluation cycle, with engagement from school leaders and governors.
+This enables us to support a whole school approach to reduce behaviour incidents and restrictive practice.
+This includes, behaviour incident data, attendance, permanent exclusion and suspension data, incidents of searching, screening and confiscation, and surveys for staff, pupils, governors, proprietors and other stakeholders on their perceptions and experiences of the School behaviour culture.

-School leaders and staff analyse and audit data with an objective lens and from multiple perspectives: at school level, group level and individual staff and student level.
+School leaders and staff analyse and audit data with an objective lens and from multiple perspectives: at school level, group level and individual staff and pupil level.
 School leaders pose questions to drill down further to identify possible factors contributing to the behaviour, system problems or failure to provide appropriate support.
 Analysing the data by protected characteristic and using those findings to inform policy and practice help the School ensure that it is meeting its duties under the Equality Act 2010.

-Reporting to outside agencies: Behaviours presented by the students which are dangerous or criminally harmful will require reporting to outside agencies, such as the police.
+Reporting to outside agencies: Behaviours presented by the young people which are dangerous or criminally harmful will require reporting to outside agencies, such as the police.
 If concerns are raised about staff, referral to outside agency may be required, such as the Local Authority or police.
 Staff must follow the process set out in School Safeguarding Policy and Managing Allegations Against Staff Procedure.

-18.0 ANTI BULLYING
+18.0 ANTI BULLYING BEHAVIOUR

 Children may lack the social skills required to manage relationships, and/or they may not have learnt a way of managing relationships through appropriate role modelling.
-Staff will remain vigilant to signs of bullying, which could be obvious or subtle, in person or online, and will be dealt with according to the School's Anti-Bullying Policy.
+Staff will remain vigilant to signs of bullying behaviour, which could be obvious or subtle, in person or online, and will be dealt with according to the School's Anti-Bullying Behaviour Policy.